-The Volcano Heights Sector Development Plan (VHSDP) is still being considered by the City Council and thus, has not been adopted by the City yet.
+The Volcano Heights Sector Development Plan (VHSDP) has not been adopted by the City yet.
 It was heard at the EPC on October 4, 2012 and was given a unanimous recommendation of approval to the City Council.
 It was heard by the Land, Use, Planning and Zoning (LUPZ) committee on February 13, 2013 for a first hearing.
 It is scheduled to be heard by the LUPZ committee again on April 10, 2013.
 So far, there are not any issues with the Plan and it should be passed back to the full Council after the April LUPZ hearing.